OpenNMT/OpenNMT-tf/docs/configuration.md

   # (optional) The batch size to use (default: 1).
   batch_size: 10

-  # (optional) The width of the length buckets to select batch candidates from.
-  # If set, the test data will be sorted by length to increase the translation
-  # efficiency.
-The predictions will still be outputted in order as they are
-  # available (default: 0).
-  bucket_width: 5

   # (optional) For compatible models, the number of hypotheses to output (default: 1).
   # This sets the parameter params/num_hypotheses.
   n_best: 1